-If any of these excuses sound familiar to you, they could be stopping you from having the mom capsule wardrobe you’ve always dreamed about.
+If any of these excuses sound familiar to you, they could be stopping you from having the stay at home mom capsule wardrobe you’ve always dreamed about.

 Let me present an answer to those silent excuses you use for clinging on to stuff you never wear.

-- It did cost you nearly a months wages, and yes that makes you feel seriously guilty, but you have spent the money, and the garment is making you feel crappy and guilty every time you notice it.
+- It did cost you nearly a month’s wages, and yes, that makes you feel seriously guilty, but you have spent the money, and the garment makes you feel crappy and guilty every time you notice it.

-- Just because you paid a fortune for it doesn’t mean that it’s of value to you, forget the designer label, if it had only cost £10 would still keep it?
+- Just because you paid a fortune for it doesn’t mean that it’s of value to you, forget the designer label, if it had only cost £10, would you still keep it?

 - Your sister/mum/daughter gave it to you?
 Guess what; they didn’t wear it either!